Skip to Content

 5. Add Fertilizer

 Hydrangeas do best with a slow-release fertilizer fed early in their growing season.
 A fertilizer that has a 14-14-14 timed release formula works well.
-If you plant your hydrangeas in the fall, avoid high doses of fertilizer because it will stimulate growth before winter.
+If you plant your flowers in the fall, avoid high doses of fertilizer because it will stimulate growth before winter.

 6. Watering Hydrangeas